Building an integration as a partner is mostly the same as building an application integration.

 As a partner, to build your integration, you can follow the standard procedures of authenticating, creating contracts, using webhooks, etc., described in this documentation.
 You can build and test almost the entire integration workflow using the Oneflow integration platform’s components without any involvement from the Oneflow team.
 You will temporarily need to hardcode some things, like template type IDs and webhooks.
 While doing this makes the integration easy to build, it will limit it to a single Oneflow account.

-See the Tutorials section to learn how to get started with building a Oneflow integration.
+See this section to learn how to get started with building a Oneflow integration.

 When you’re satisfied with the integration and have ensured that everything works as it should, you’re ready to take the final step and make the integration ready for use by end customers.